Hepiix/Konan-discord-bot/README.md

-# 🔮 Discord Tarot & Anime Bot
+# 🔮 Konan Discord Bot

 This is a Discord bot built in **C# .NET** using the **Discord.NET** library.
 It offers several fun and useful features, from daily tarot card readings to tracking anime episodes and generating detailed World of Warcraft character cards!
 The bot also uses **ImageSharp** for image processing.